MicrosoftDocs/data-integration/data-integration/gateway/plan-scale-maintain.md

 #### When to scale a gateway cluster

 Scaling is an important aspect of a business-critical gateway cluster.
 As your usage with the gateway cluster grows, the gateway cluster needs to be scaled up and/or scaled out to ensure good performance.
-We recommend that you start scaling out a gateway cluster if you have previously scaled up the gateways in the cluster.
+We recommend that you start scaling out a gateway cluster if you've previously scaled up the gateways in the cluster.

 ##### Scaling up a gateway cluster